Rating: 3.5/5

 Performances in Chhaava

-Akshaye Khanna as Aurangzeb: He exudes an icy menace, making Aurangzeb one of the most detestable antagonists in recent historical cinema.
+Akshaye Khanna as Aurangzeb: He exudes an very icy menace, making Aurangzeb one of the most detestable antagonists in recent historical cinema.

 Strong Supporting Cast: Ashutosh Rana, Vineet Kumar Singh, Divya Dutta, and Diana Penty lend credibility to their roles, enriching the film’s overall texture.